-Jim McWethy is the owner of Mistwood Golf Club in Romeoville, which was recently honored by Golf Magazine and Golf Digest as “Renovation of the Year” and “Best New Course.”
-With extensive renovations including a new 5,000-square-foot Performance Center, a 26,000-square-foot clubhouse and a complete renovation of the golf course, Mistwood has evolved into one of the top golf facilities in the Chicagoland area.
+Jim McWethy was the owner of Mistwood Golf Club in Romeoville, which has been honored by Golf Magazine and Golf Digest as “Renovation of the Year” and “Best New Course.”

 Interviewer: Walter Lis.
 Running Time: 22:13

 CGR: Are there any other golf courses that you’ve visited that have influenced the new Mistwood?